 - Address: 4100 IL Rte 53, Lisle

 Take a hike with over 16 miles of paved and wood-chipped walking paths.
-While here, you can’t miss the beautiful new exhibit Human + Nature, five larger-than-life tree-inspired sculptures.
+While here, you can’t miss the beautiful new exhibit “Of the Earth”, five larger-than-life sculptures created by Polish American artist Olga Ziemska.
 After spotting these works of art, kids can easily spend the rest of the day at the five-acre Children’s Garden.
 Explore the treehouse, slide down tree roots or dip your toes in the creek.
 With their imagination, the options are endless.

 - Address: 1 University Drive, University Park